Creating a global leader

 Alongside this we had to devise a unique transaction structure to take into account numerous considerations including AB InBev and SABMiller’s corporate objectives, shareholder priorities (including obtaining tax-free treatment for SABMiller shareholders who wanted to receive equity as part of the transaction) and transactional taxes (such as stamp duties), together with UK and Belgian law and applicable regulatory rules.

-The deal won Matter of the Year at Global Competition Review Awards 2017 and we were recognised as a ‘Standout Firm’ in the category of ‘Innovation in Mergers and Acquisitions’ for our work on the deal at the Financial Times Innovative Lawyer Awards 2016.
+The deal won Global M&A Deal of the Year: Grand Prize at the American Lawyer Awards 2016 and Matter of the Year at the Global Competition Review Awards 2017.
+We were also recognised as a ‘Standout Firm’ in the category of ‘Innovation in Mergers and Acquisitions’ for our work on the deal at the Financial Times Innovative Lawyer Awards 2016.

 Creating a narrative